kmansoo/SimpleTelnetClient/README.md

 # How to build
 ##1.
 Windows
-   SimpleTelnetClient has a soluction file for Visual Studio 2015, so you can build very easy.
+   SimpleTelnetClient has a solution file for Visual Studio 2015, so you can build very easy.

 ##2.
 Linux
 ###  Preparation